 First, decide which type of login you need:

-User login - for members of your team who work inside the product.
+Team member login - for members of your team who work inside the product.

-Consumer login - for your customers, who interact with the product from the outside.
+Customer login - for your customers, who interact with the product from the outside.

 Both - if your product needs each type for different people.